pkivolowitz/CSC_4730_FALL_2022/README.md

 [Here](./pptx/) are some small Powerpoint slide decks I made in the past.
 I do not lecture from Powerpoint but these might explain somethings quickly.

+[Here](./projects/) are the projects.
+A number of these are already uploaded.
+If you think you can tackle them in advance, knock yourself out.